We at Jupiter Civil understand the critical role of communication during project development. Our goal is to exceed our clients' expectations.

 The typical agreements that we have with our clients include reimbursement for printing, reproduction, mileage, courier and postage.
 Reimbursement shall be provided at cost plus a 5% markup for processing.

 We also may offer in-house printing, reproduction and courier service for convenience of our clients.
-In-house printing is offered for print jobs of 50 sheets or less at a rate of $1.25 per sheet, which is a significant savings as compared to the typical commercial print shops plus the cost for transportation.
-Print jobs greater than 50 sheets will be fulfilled at a local print shop as per above.
+In-house printing is offered for print jobs of 20 sheets or less at a rate of $2 per sheet.
+Print jobs greater than 20 sheets will be fulfilled at a local print shop as per above (printing cost plus courier).

 We typically use Uber Connect for courier service, however we may utilize our in-house courier whenever the opportunity exists for the client to save money.
 We will discuss with you if we think a courier is needed (based on project deadlines, etc.) prior to charging for a courier.